irmikimikmik/FigureSkatingStrategyApp/README.md

-# Strategy Determiner for Figure Skating Choreographies
+# Figure Skating Strategy App: A tool for determining the most optimal choreography

-## by Clover (also known as w1q0i or Irmak Bayir)

 #### General Information: